Fizzyo/fizzyo-challenge/README.md

  - Button Press – We’ve added 1 button to the device to make game interactions a little more sophisticated.
 This button appears as Fire1 from a joystick control.

 ----
-### If you are developing in [Unity](https://github.com/Fizzyo/games), you can use the following commands:

 ## Typical Physio Sequence

 - 9 - 10 cycles of the following routine
-- Long slow breadth in until lungs are full (typically 2 sec depending on size of child)
+- Long slow breadth in until lungs are full typically 2 sec depending on size of child
-- Hold the breadth
-- Exhale out active but not forced (typically 3 secs in length maintained velocity)
+- Exhale out active but not forced typically 3 secs in length depending on size of child - maintained velocity so this is about duration not velocity)
+- Think about these durations in terms of game play
-- Then a huff/cough (the device is typically removed) This is forceful and the most important as its part of airway clearance (can this be used with your game)
+- The patient is required to do  a huff/cough (the device is typically removed) This is forceful and the most important as its part of airway clearance (can this be used with your game? or do you simply want to pause the game play after the end of the cycle)

 ----
 ## Game Types - think about the exercise